m-kupiec/compendium-react/README.md

   - "`<img />` is written like HTML, but it is actually JavaScript under the hood!" ([React](https://react.dev/learn/your-first-component))
 - Organization:
   - "many websites only use React to add interactivity to existing HTML pages.
 They have many root components instead of a single one for the entire page." ([React](https://react.dev/learn/your-first-component))
+  - "a root component file, named `App.js` . . .
+Depending on your setup, your root component could be in another file, though.
+If you use a framework with file-based routing, such as Next.js, your root component will be different for every page." ([React](https://react.dev/learn/importing-and-exporting-components))
   - "Components are regular JavaScript functions, so you can keep multiple components in the same file.
 This is convenient when components are relatively small or tightly related to each other.
 If this file gets crowded, you can always move . . . to a separate file." ([React](https://react.dev/learn/your-first-component))

 Styling: